rustsbi/rustsbi/prototyper/README.md

 - `rustsbi-prototyper-payload.elf`
 - `rustsbi-prototyper-payload.bin`

 `cargo prototyper test` and `cargo prototyper bench` are shorthands that build the test/bench kernel and embed it as the payload, producing `rustsbi-prototyper-payload-test.{elf,bin}` and `rustsbi-prototyper-payload-bench.{elf,bin}` respectively.
+By default they also boot the firmware in QEMU (`-machine virt -m 256M -nographic`) and check the console output for the expected test results; use `--no-run` to skip the QEMU run, and `--smp`/`--timeout`/`--retries` to tune it.
+With `--pack`, an additional dynamic-mode firmware is built and packed with the kernel into a combined ITB image (`rustsbi-{test,bench}-kernel.itb`) for U-Boot SPL boot flows; the QEMU run still verifies the payload-mode firmware.

 #### 3. Jump Firmware